Mental Health

 I work with all kinds of trauma.
 Trauma shapes how we relate — to ourselves, to loved ones, to success, to rest.

-My approach is paced and relational.
-We build safety in the present first, so exploration of the past feels grounded, not overwhelming.
+My approach is paced, relational, and parts-informed.
+We build safety first so that exploration of the past feels grounded, not overwhelming.

 Relationships